-- Direct mail is effective for campaigns reaching out to past supporters, particularly with annual donation drives around the holidays.
+- Direct mail is effective for fundraisers reaching out to past supporters, particularly with annual donation drives around the holidays.

-- It’s possible to do a small, DIY direct mail campaign.
+- It’s possible to do a small, DIY direct mail fundraiser.
 Look at the email recommendations above, and incorporate the relevant tips into your direct mail plan.

 - Start by mailing those closest to you, and expanding your circle from there.